-- 2.3 Shooting will be accurate and wounded animals will be retrieved: The Board recommends the continuation of hunter education and awareness programs conducted by the Parties as outlined as Essential Requirements of the Plan on pages 27 and 32 of the HMP.
-To this end, the Board intends to continue to work in a coordinating role with the Parties on communication and hunter education initiatives, including promoting the use of rifle scopes while hunting. - 2.4 Parties will collect rigorous and verifiable harvest data, to be provided for the Annual Harvest Meeting: The Board was encouraged with the significant progress in harvest data collection and reporting.
-All Parties submitted some harvest data to the Board.
+2.3 Shooting will be accurate and wounded animals will be retrieved: The Board recommends the continuation of hunter education and awareness programs conducted by the Parties as outlined as Essential Requirements of the Plan on pages 27 and 32 of the HMP.
+To this end, the Board intends to continue to work in a coordinating role with the Parties on communication and hunter education initiatives, including promoting the use of rifle scopes while hunting.

+2.4 Parties will collect rigorous and verifiable harvest data, to be provided for the Annual Harvest Meeting: The Board was encouraged with the significant progress in harvest data collection and reporting.
+Once again, all Parties submitted some harvest data to the Board.
 As collecting harvest data under the HMP is still a relatively new activity for some Parties, it is understandable that there will be challenges to overcome to ensure the data is rigorous, verifiable, analyzed and reported consistently.
-The Board will coordinate another workshop for harvest data program administrators to facilitate consistent collection and timely reporting among user communities upon request.
+The Board will work with the Parties on training for harvest data program administrators to facilitate consistent collection and timely reporting using the current harvest-reporting database.